How to become a registered childminder

 Who do I register with?

-A childminder must register with Ofsted or a Childminding Agency to ensure they, and their chosen premises meets legal requirements.
+As a new childminder you need to register with Ofsted or a Childminding Agency to ensure your chosen premises meet the legal requirements.

 Register to become a childminder